Home > General Information

 Certificates

-At the end of each course, the participants receive a certificate with the grade and the credits involved.
-Certificates of 4EC are issued automatically to all participants who completed all assignments successfully.
-Certificates of attendance for 1 EC need to be requested by emailing the LNMB secretariat.
-To fulfil attendance requirements, participants cannot miss more than two lectures per course and need to physically attend all lectures, unless a lecture is given fully online.
+At the end of each course, participants receive a certificate indicating the grade and the corresponding credits.
+Certificates for 4 EC are issued automatically to all participants who have successfully completed all assignments.
+Certificates of attendance for 1 EC must be requested by emailing the LNMB secretariat.

 Course fees

-The following regulation holds for the course fee.
-LNMB is financed by selected academic departments in the Netherlands.
-Participants from the corresponding Dutch universities of those departments do not pay course fees, as these are included in the institutional contributions.
-All other participants pay a fee of 600 euros per course.
+The following regulation applies to the course fee.
+LNMB is funded by selected academic departments in the Netherlands.
+Participants from the corresponding Dutch universities do not pay course fees, as these are covered by the institutional contributions.
+All other participants are required to pay a fee of €600 per course.
 The LNMB director is authorised to grant a reduction of this fee.

 Registering for a course

-The registration for LNMB PhD courses can be done by filling in the online application form(s) in the section "Courses" of this website.
-PhD students who participate for the first time in LNMB courses have to first fill in the online form for "New PhD Students", which can be found in the same section "Courses" of this website.
+Registration for LNMB PhD courses can be completed by filling in the online application form(s) available in the Courses section of this website.
+PhD students participating in LNMB courses for the first time must first complete the online form for New PhD Students, found in the PhD Courses section of this website.

 PhD students who have sufficiently participated in the LNMB PhD programme may apply for the LNMB Diploma by emailing the secretariat with information that they have fulfilled all requirements and attaching their obtained certificates.
 Here, "sufficiently" means that:

-• Studentshave successfully completed at least 25 ECs and at least 6 LNMB PhD courses.
+• Students have successfully completed at least 25 ECs and at least 6 LNMB PhD courses.
 One of the courses may be replaced by either a course of the graduate program GP-OML or, in consultation with the supervisor, by a Master course from a Dutch institute or Mastermath.
 If PhD courses were already taken during a student's Master programme, these courses may also be taken into consideration for the LNMB diploma, with the note on the diploma that specific courses were part of a Master programme.

 • Students must have given a PhD presentation at the annual LNMB Conference on the Mathematics of Operations Research.
 Under certain circumstances, the supervisor of a PhD student may submit a motivated request to award the LNMB diploma to a PhD student who did not meet the requirement of the PhD presentation, provided that it can be shown that the student has given ample presentations at other international events and that attendance of any LNMB conference during the duration of their studies was impossible.